The smart way to furnish your studio apartment

 Studio apartment living has its advantages (there is less area to clean!), but it also has its downside when it comes to storage.
 Studio apartments (and many college dorms) pose a particular problem due to the fact that all household functions are limited to one room (i.e., eating, entertaining, sleeping, studying).
-This article is the first of two that will deal with unique solutions for studio apartment living.
+This article will deal with unique solutions for studio apartment living.

 Weeding out unnecessary belongings is essential, especially in a studio apartment where space is at a premium.
 Again, an inventory of the quantity and sizes of your items will also be useful to help tackle your storage needs.
 Next, decide on a storage option.
 For studio apartments, I propose the following for your things: hide them, move them, or store them in plain sight.
 This article will focus on hiding your belongings.